techidaily/site-facebook/source/_posts/comprehending-online-identity-facebook-vs-unames.md

  Facebook doesn’t auto-assign cool usernames like "Zuck" to users.
 Mark Zuckerberg’s username would look something like "mark.zuckerberg", if it were to have been auto-assigned.
 However, Facebook does allow you to change your username.

  You can edit your username to remove the numbers and periods in it or even update it to another one entirely, provided it hasn't been taken already.
-And, you don’t even need to[change your profile name](https://www.makeuseof.com/tag/change-facebook-name/) to change it.
+And, you don’t even need to [change your profile name](https://www.makeuseof.com/tag/change-facebook-name/) to change it.

 ## How to Change Your Facebook Profile Username or URL

 If you’d like to customize your username, here’s how:

-1. Go to[Facebook.com](https://www.facebook.com/) on your browser and sign in.
+1. Go to [Facebook.com](https://www.facebook.com/) on your browser and sign in.
 2. Click on**the drop-down icon** at the top of the page.
 3. Click on**Settings & Privacy** .
 ![screenshot of facebook profile](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/10/screenshot-of-facebook-profile.JPG)